|

 2.03 Cylinder Heads*: Cylinder Head MUST be of correct

-OEM casting, have correct original casting numbers and be of correct original
+OEM casting, have correct original OEM casting numbers and be of correct

-OEM material.
-If using a factory correct Replacement Cylinder Heads* the
+original OEM material.
+If using a factory correct Replacement Cylinder Heads*

 2.03.0 A list of approved Cylinder Heads;